aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/_index.md

 - **Do I need a license?** A free trial is available; a commercial license is required for production.
 - **How fast is barcode generation?** Milliseconds per image on typical hardware.
 - **Can I customize PDF417 settings?** Yes – use the **configure pdf417 barcode** options in the API.

+## What is Codabar Barcode?
+Codabar is a linear (1‑dimensional) symbology originally designed for libraries, blood banks, and parcel tracking.
+It uses a simple character set (0‑9, A‑D, *, $, /, +, -), and requires start/stop characters to delimit the encoded data.
+Because of its straightforward encoding and robust error detection, Codabar remains popular in point‑of‑sale and inventory‑management systems.

+## Why Use Aspose.Barcode for Codabar?
+* **Cross‑platform support** – Write once, run on .NET or Java.
+* **Full control** – Adjust bar height, checksum, fonts, and image format without leaving the API.
+* **Integrated reader** – Decode Codabar barcodes with the same library, eliminating the need for a separate scanner SDK.
+* **Performance‑optimized** – Generates barcodes in milliseconds, even for high‑volume batch jobs.

+## Prerequisites
+- .NET 5/6, .NET Core, or .NET Framework installed.
+- Aspose.Barcode for .NET NuGet package (`Aspose.BarCode`).
+- Optional: Java development environment if you plan to use the **read barcode java** examples.

 ## How to create codabar barcode using Aspose.Barcode
 Aspose.Barcode provides a straightforward API to **create codabar barcode** images.
 The process involves initializing the `BarcodeGenerator`, selecting the `Codabar` symbology, setting the code text, and saving the result.
 This same approach works for other symbologies, letting you **generate barcode .NET** solutions with minimal code.